Nature reserves in Singapore

 The Singaporean government has established four nature reserves in Singapore.
-There are Bukit Timah Nature Reserve, Central Catchment Nature Reserve, Labrador Nature Reserve, and Sungei Buloh Wetland Reserve.
+They are the Bukit Timah Nature Reserve, Central Catchment Nature Reserve, Labrador Nature Reserve, and Sungei Buloh Wetland Reserve.

 History

-One of the first notions of nature reserves in Singapore was thought up by the then-Singapore Botanical Gardens Supritendent N. C. Cantley who, in 1882, proposed that select areas of land be preserved.
+One of the first notions of nature reserves in Singapore was thought up by the then-Singapore Botanical Gardens Superintendent N. C. Cantley who, in 1882, proposed that select areas of land be preserved.
 In as early as 1883, the Bukit Timah Nature Reserve (as it is now known) was established, making it the inaugural nature reserve in Singapore.
 The Singapore Nature Reserves Act officially came into action in 1971.
 In 1984, nature reserves took up some 2,000 ha of the country's land.
 This figure has been increased to 3,000 ha, as of 2009.

 Biosphere reserves

 The Public Utilities Board-maintained Central Catchment Nature Reserve is Singapore's largest nature reserve.
 The Sungei Buloh Wetland Reserve aids in the conservation of both bird species and mangrove plants.
 The Bukit Timah Nature Reserve, albeit small-sized at 164 ha, hosts myriad plant and animal lifeforms.
 Chek Jawa is situated in eastern Pulau Ubin.The Labrador Nature Reserve is located by the sea.
 Described as "an oasis of tranquility and natural wonders", it teems with vast animal life, as well as plant life by the cliff.
 The 131 ha large Sungei Buloh Wetland Reserve comprises mostly wetland and a few bird species, most notably the shorebird, can be spotted there.
 It is cited as the "first wetlands reserve to be gazetted in Singapore".